madwan9/travis-testing-madwan9/README.md

     If it fails, you can see error messages, use those to figure out your problem and go back to your github repository and make
     changes, push those changes through to your travistest repository and restart your build once you think you've fixed your problem(s).
+13) Good luck!
+I'd value your opinion of if you prefer this method of turnin over canvas.